vlc-qt/vlc-qt/README.md

 It contains core classes for main media playback and also some GUI classes for faster media player developement.

-VLC-Qt runs on Linux and Windows, other operating systems are currently not supported.
+VLC-Qt runs on Linux, OS X and Windows, other operating systems are currently not supported.